Schutzstaffel: Austrian SS

-The term "Austrian SS" is often used to describe that portion of the SS membership from Austria, but it was never a recognized branch of the SS.
+The term "Austrian SS" is often used to describe that portion of the SS membership from Austria, but it was never a recognised branch of the SS.
 In contrast to SS members from other countries, who were grouped into either the Germanic-SS or the Foreign Legions of the Waffen-SS, Austrian SS members were regular SS personnel.
 It was technically under the command of the SS in Germany but often acted independently concerning Austrian affairs.
 The Austrian SS was founded in 1930 and by 1934 was acting as a covert force to bring about the Anschluss with Germany, which occurred in March 1938.
 Early Austrian SS leaders were Kaltenbrunner and Arthur Seyss-Inquart.
 Austrian SS members served in every branch of the SS.
-Austrians constituted 8 percent of the Third Reich's population and 13 percent of the SS; 40 percent of the staff and 75 percent of commanders at death camps were Austrian.
+Austrians constituted 8 per cent of Nazi Germany's population and 13 per cent of the SS; 40 per cent of the staff and 75 per cent of commanders at death camps were Austrian.

 After the Anschluss, the Austrian SS was folded into SS-Oberabschnitt Donau.
 The third regiment of the SS-Verfügungstruppe (Der Führer) and the fourth Totenkopf regiment (Ostmark) were recruited in Austria shortly thereafter.
 On Heydrich's orders, mass arrests of potential enemies of the Reich began immediately after the Anschluss.
 Mauthausen was the first concentration camp opened in Austria following the Anschluss.
 Before the invasion of the Soviet Union, Mauthausen was the harshest of the camps in the Greater German Reich.

-The Hotel Metropole was transformed into Gestapo headquarters in Vienna in April 1938.
-With a staff of 900 (80 percent of whom were recruited from the Austrian police), it was the largest Gestapo office outside Berlin.
+The Hotel Metropole was transformed into the headquarters for the Gestapo in Vienna in April 1938.
+With a staff of 900 (80 per cent of whom were recruited from the Austrian police), it was the largest Gestapo office outside Berlin.
 An estimated 50,000 people were interrogated or tortured there.
 The Gestapo in Vienna was headed by Franz Josef Huber, who also served as chief of the Central Agency for Jewish Emigration in Vienna.
 Although its de facto leaders were Adolf Eichmann and later Alois Brunner, Huber was nevertheless responsible for the mass deportation of Austrian Jews.